• Skip to primary navigation

 Cilantro Stems add flavor

 Cilantro stems.
 Just the stems.
 The stems have so much flavor and are generally discarded.
 I learned a trick recently from Jacques Pepin that he learned from his wife Gloria and that is to cut the stems from the leaves when you bring the cilantro home.
-Keep those stems wrapped in a paper towel sealed in a baggie in the freezer.
-Then anytime you are making chili, or beans, add flavor with chopped cilantro stems.
+Keep those stems wrapped in a paper towel and sealed in a baggie in the freezer.
+Then anytime you are making chili or beans, add flavor with chopped cilantro stems.
 Easy to chop what you need from the frozen stems when you need it.
 Finely chopped they impart flavor while the stems just disappear.

 What to Serve with Spicy Black Beans with Homemade Chorizo?